tramci/adriatic-website/_posts/2025-06-03-insurance-needs-a-new-language.md

 The mood shifted decisively with the headline lecture by British criminologist Dr Keith Hayward, who painted a sobering picture of societal regression.

-> **“Just as fish rot from the head, so too does infantile politics begin at the top and spread through the body of democracy.”**
+> **Just as fish rot from the head, so too does infantile politics begin at the top and spread through the body of democracy.**

 In Hayward’s framing, Western societies are experiencing not merely a loss of maturity, but a collapse of adulthood as a cultural value.
 Leaders have become mirrors of their own narcissism.
 Institutions have surrendered to the logic of applause.
 In a world that idealises youth and disdains complexity, the very concept of maturity has become suspect.